ingogriebsch/spring-hateoas-siren/README.md

 ```

 ## Internationalization
-Siren defines a `title` attribute for its entity, link and action (including their fields) objects.
+[Siren][] defines a `title` attribute for its [entity][Siren Entity], [link][Siren Entity Link] and [action][Siren Entity Action] (including their fields) objects.
 These titles can be populated by using Spring’s resource bundle abstraction and a resource bundle named `rest-messages` so that clients can use them in their UIs directly.
-This bundle will be set up automatically and is used during Siren serialization.
+This bundle will be set up automatically and is used during the serialization process.

 ### Entity
-To define a title for an entity, use the key template `_entity.$type.title`.
-Which type is used to build the resulting key depends on which type of model is used.
+To define a [title][Siren Entity Title] for an [entity][Siren Entity], use the key template `_entity.$type.title`.
+Which type is used to build the resulting key depends on which type of [representatio model][Spring HATEOAS Representation Model] is used.
 To evaluate if a title is available for the specific type, the `fqcn` will be checked first, followed by the `simple name`.
 Finally, it is checked whether type `default` is available.

 ### Link
-To define a title for a link, use the key template `_link.$rel.title`.
-To evaluate if a title is available for the link, the `rel` of the link will be checked first.
+To define a [title][Siren Entity Link Title] for a [link][Siren Entity Link], use the key template `_link.$rel.title`.
+To evaluate if a [title][Siren Entity Link Title] is available for the [link][Spring HATEOAS Links], the `rel` of the [link][Spring HATEOAS Links] will be checked first.
 Finally, it is checked whether type `default` is available.

 ### Action
-To define a title for an action, use the key template `_action.$name.title`.
-To evaluate if a title is available for the action, the `name` of the affordance will be checked first.
+To define a [title][Siren Entity Action Title] for an [action][Siren Entity Action], use the key template `_action.$name.title`.
+To evaluate if a [title][Siren Entity Action Title] is available for the [action][Siren Entity Action], the `name` of the [affordance][Spring HATEOAS Affordances] will be checked first.
 Finally, it is checked whether type `default` is available.
-To define a title for an action-field, use the key template `_field.$name.title`.
-To evaluate if a title is available for the action-field, the `name` of the input property which is part of the affordance will be checked first.
+To define a [title][Siren Entity Action Field Title] for an [action field][Siren Entity Action], use the key template `_field.$name.title`.
+To evaluate if a [title][Siren Entity Action Field Title] is available for the [action field][Siren Entity Action], the `name` of the input property which is part of the [affordance][Spring HATEOAS Affordances] will be checked first.
 Finally, it is checked whether type `default` is available.

 ## Restrictions
-* Siren [embedded links][Siren Entity Embedded Link] are currently not implemented through the module itself.
+Siren [embedded links][Siren Entity Embedded Link] are currently not implemented through the module itself.
 If you want them, you need to implement a pojo representing an embedded link and add it as content of either a `CollectionModel` or `PagedModel` instance.
+<br/><br/>
-* Siren [embedded representations][Siren Entity Embedded Representation] are currently only supported if defined as the content of either a `CollectionModel` or a `PagedModel` instance.
+Siren [embedded representations][Siren Entity Embedded Representation] are currently only supported if defined as the content of either a `CollectionModel` or a `PagedModel` instance.
 It is currently not possible to build a hierarchy based on instances of either `RepresentationModel` or `EntityModel`.

 ## Customization
 This module currently uses a really simple approach to map the respective [representation model][Spring HATEOAS Representation Model] to the [class][Siren Entity Class] attribute of the Siren [entity][Siren Entity].
 If you want to override/enhance this behavior you need to expose an implementation of the `SirenEntityClassProvider` interface as a Spring bean.
+<br/><br/>
+This module currently uses a really simple approach to evaluate the relation between a [representation model][Spring HATEOAS Representation Model] and it's contained [representation model][Spring HATEOAS Representation Model] to set the [rel][Siren Entity Rel] attribute of the Siren [entity][Siren Entity].
+If you want to override/enhance this behavior you need to expose an implementation of the `SirenEntityRelProvider` interface as a Spring bean.
+<br/><br/>
+This module currently uses a really simple approach to instantiate the concrete instances of the [representation models][Spring HATEOAS Representation Model] during the deserialization process.
+If you want to override/enhance this behavior you need to expose an implementation of the `RepresentationModelFactories` interface as a Spring bean.

 ## Client-side Support

 ### Deserialization
 This module also allows to use/handle the [Siren][] hypermedia type on clients requesting data from servers producing this hypermedia type.
-Means that adding and enabling this module is sufficient to be able to deserialize responses containing data of the [Siren][] hypermedia type.
+Means that adding and enabling this module is sufficient to be able to deserialize responses containing data of the [Siren][] hypermedia type into their respective [representation model][Spring HATEOAS Representation Model] representations.

 ### Traverson
 The hypermedia type `application/vnd.siren+json` is currently not usable with the `Traverson` implementation provided through [Spring HATEOAS][].

 ### Using LinkDiscoverer Instances
 When working with hypermedia enabled representations, a common task is to find a link with a particular relation type in it.
 [Spring HATEOAS][] provides [JSONPath][]-based implementations of the `LinkDiscoverer` interface for the configured hypermedia types.
 When using this module, an instance supporting this hypermedia type is exposed as a Spring bean.
+<br/><br/>
-<br/><br/>Alternatively, you can setup and use an instance as follows:
+Alternatively, you can setup and use an instance as follows:
 ```
 String content = "{'_links' :  { 'foo' : { 'href' : '/foo/bar' }}}";